thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 --- a simple graphic with 2 + 2 = 4 return 4 in a box ---

-Since a component is a fancy function, that makes a component a box as well, with `props` as the ingredients the box needs in order to create the output.
+Since a component is a fancy function, that makes a component a box as well, with `props` as the ingredients the box needs to create the output.

 https://lh3.googleusercontent.com/proxy/aGxUBL4uzZaGghiO3gNJx9LbFpaJHrjNMGbn67Y7WfnGF_DekKxfpmhWfXoLqkGhJUDS9bZIz1zlzKjqAZyOyX6AY0b_nEeJVfGuX-_AUW6pKBDQ2HjyPPHX2SXLeGsTk0Zn3CuEf-2E2NXgaTFM-os
 https://cdn.dribbble.com/users/1986644/screenshots/4141673/dribbble_gsn118_cardboard_box.png

 When a component is executed, it will run whatever logic it has, if it has any, and return JSX.
-That JSX can be composed of pure elements/tags that turn into HTML, or other components that will in turn be executed.
+That JSX can be composed of pure elements/tags that turn into HTML, or other components that will, in turn, be executed.

 Since a component can have many children, but only one parent, I imagine multiple components, one inside another, as a set of boxes.
 Each box must be